 If you're looking for Oak Harbor rentals, or any other Whidbey Island rentals or Whidbey Island real estate, start by learning a bit about the communities.
 It's a wonderful place to settle down and find your roots.
-With so many cozy communities and darling neighborhoods, there is sure to be the perfect place to find a home.
+With so many cozy communities and darling neighborhoods, there's a perfect neighborhood for every lifestyle.

 Located towards the Southeastern tip of Whidbey Island is the destination town of Clinton.
 Accessible by car and ferry terminal directly in town that travels from Clinton to Mukilteo on the East.
 Although small in population the city limits of Clinton stretches farther up into the island than most towns and folks as far as 7 miles away are still considered residents of Clinton.

 Clinton real estate is popular for it's laid-back appeal.
-It's a fun beachy town to stop and have lunch or to start your drive up the island.
+It's a fun beachy town with great restaurants and shops.
 Find shells on the beach close to the ferry dock, have a cup of clam chowder or stroll along the shops and streets.

 Tucked away between Holmes Harbor and Mutiny Bay is Freeland Washington.
 As the financial hub for South Whidbey Island, Freeland is home to several retail shops and dining establishments as well as charming bed and breakfast locations dotting the rolling hillside.